emilim/emilim/README.md

 I am second-year physics student at the University of Padua.

 INTERESTS
-- Physics, in particular Relativity.
-- AI and Computational models of consciousness.
+- Physics Simulations.
-- Machine learning, LLMs and pattern recognition.
+- AI, Machine learning, LLMs and pattern recognition.
 - Physics simulation in Vulkan and OpenGL.
 - Happy new discovery: Manimgl library.
 - Passionate reader of philosophy.